 - Intensity* – able to talk during exercise

 - Time – at least 20-30minutes each time

 - Types of Exercise – choose an exercise that you enjoy doing

 What are the types of exercise I should not do?

 - There are certain exercises to avoid if you have diabetes related complications

 - It is essential to discuss with your diabetes team on the types of exercises suitable to your condition

-How do I take care of my feet when exercising?
+How do I take care of my feet when engaging in physical activity?